The Properties and Uses of Silicon Metal

 Prior to this, the thought of harnessing energy from the sun to create power on earth was believed impossible by most.
 But just four years later, in 1958, the first satellite powered by silicon solar cells was orbiting the earth.

 By the 1970s, commercial applications for solar technologies had grown to terrestrial applications such as powering lighting on offshore oil-rigs and railroad crossings.
 Over the past two decades, the use of solar energy has grown exponentially.
 Today, silicon-based photovoltaic technologies account for about 90 percent of the global solar energy market.

 The majority of silicon refined each year - about 80 percent - is produced as ferrosilicon for use in iron and steelmaking.
 Ferrosilicon can contain anywhere between 15 and 90 percent silicon depending on the requirements of the smelter.

 The alloy of iron and silicon is produced using a submerged electric arc furnace via reduction smelting.
-Silica rich ore and a carbon source such as coking coal (metallurgical coal) is crushed and loaded into the furnace along with scrap iron.
+Silica-rich ore and a carbon source such as coking coal (metallurgical coal) are crushed and loaded into the furnace along with scrap iron.

 The same method, without the inclusion of iron, is used to produce metallurgical grade silicon that is greater than 99 percent pure.
 Metallurgical silicon is also used in steel smelting, as well as the manufacture of aluminum cast alloys and silane chemicals.